 - In a large mixing bowl, combine the pumpkin puree with the granulated and brown sugar, salt and all spices.
 Mix to combine.

-- Pour the filling in the partially baked crust.
-Bake at 425° for 15 minutes and then reduce the oven to 350°F for approximately 35 minutes.
+- Pour the filling into the partially baked crust.
+Bake at 425° for 15 minutes and then reduce the oven to 350°F for approximately 35-40 minutes.
 The center will be slightly giggly.
 Cool completely prior to serving.

 - Serve with whipped cream.